msgrizz/srd-wc1-wc2-demos/Desktop/OS X/PLTDevice/README.md

 PLTDevice
 =========
-This source is used to develop and test the BRDevice and PLTDevice libraries for both OS X and iOS.
+This source is used to develop and test the PLTDevice libraries for both OS X and iOS.
 To build the PLTDevice library use the included makefile.

 ### Building for iOS: